paul-hansen/ini-ninja/README.md

 ## Features

 - Custom parsing logic written in pure rust, no slow regex found here.
-- Can handle large files with low memory use, never needs to have the whole file in ram at once.
+- Can handle large files with low memory use, never needs to have the whole file in memory at once.
 - Async and sync versions of read and write functions.
 - Tests, CI, all the good things to make sure the code quality stays consistent in the future.
 - No dependencies.

+## Drawbacks

+This crate currently parses the file for every read or write.

 ## Examples